What are the best books for middle school boys? How do you know what books are considered ideal for a pre-teen?

 How To Encourage a Love for Reading

-While a list of books is super helpful… it doesn’t do much good to know WHAT your child could be reading without actually having them WANTING to read!
+While have a list of the best books for middle school boys is super helpful… it doesn’t do much good to know WHAT your child could be reading without actually having them WANTING to read!

 Having a love of reading is not something a child is naturally born with.
 My oldest son does LOVE to read and I do think it’s something about his natural personality that draws him to reading.